ACatFromPoland/PythonTurtleGraphics/README.md

 If you want to try to make your own little thing.
-There is a template file in the template folder(duh) Have fun :)
+There is a template file in the template folder(duh).
+Have fun :)